ethereum/remix-project/docs/run.md

 -----------------

 Validating a transaction takes several seconds.
 During this time, the GUI shows it in a pending mode.
-When the transaction is mined the number of pending transactions is updated and the transaction is added to the log ([see terminal](terminal.html)).
+When the transaction is mined, the number of pending transactions is updated and the transaction is added to the log ([see terminal](terminal.html)).